-The wizard will create a project object that you can open in the Project painter.
-The Project painter allows you to streamline the generation of the files your target needs, create an executable for desktop deployment, and rebuild your application easily when you make changes to the application.
+The wizard will create a project object that opens in the Project painter.
+The Project painter allows you to streamline the generation of files that your target needs, create an executable for deployment, and rebuild your application easily when you make changes to the application.